 Choosing the perfect window treatments can be a daunting task.
 With so many options available, homeowners often shy away from even beginning the process.
 But that’s why we’re here.
 So, in this blog, we’re going to shine the spotlight on one of the most popular window treatments—honeycomb shades.

 First, a little background information.
 Honeycomb shades (also called cellular shades) are made from one continuous piece of fabric and they either roll up or fold up along their crisp pleats.
 Fabric is then bonded together to form the honeycomb shaped cells.
-There’s a single, double or triple layered design that traps air between the layers of the shade in individual cells to provide insulation.
+There’s either a single, double or triple layered design that traps air between the layers of the shade in individual cells to provide insulation.
 They also come in a variety of pleat sizes, colors and light control options from sheer to blackout.

 These shades are extremely flexible, making them a good choice for windows of nonstandard shapes.
 The combs give this product their distinctive look but they also trap air, which makes these shades both sound and thermal insulators.
 Honeycomb shades can be installed vertically or even horizontally because they’re lightweight.

-These are window treatments that block heat from the sun in the summer, but conserve your cool AC air; and keep the cold out in the winter months, but conserve heat in your home.
+Honeycomb shades block heat from the sun in the summer, but conserve your cool AC air; and keep the cold out in the winter months, but conserve heat in your home.
 They’re a great help in enhancing the insulation of your home and in increasing energy efficiency.
 You can’t beat a winning combination like that!

 Honeycomb shades have a small profile and don’t require a lot of depth.
 When the fabric is raised, the shade stacks at the top which raises in size depending on the length of the shade.

-Installation of these shades depends on your particular requirements.
 The cellular construction of honeycomb shades also helps them block out some of the outside noise.
 This way you can have a quiet and calm environment within your home.

 Difficulty in Cleaning